Use Serverless Rust with Netlify Functions and Gatsby #Use Serverless Rust with Netlify Functions and Gatsby #

 We will have Rust treat that array as a Vec.
-It is important to
+Remember to add other

-serde.
-In a final version of a client project, we would add more type checking but for the sake of
+using serde.
+In a final version of a client project, we would add more type checking but for the

-showing how to use Serverless Rust with Netlify, there's just about enough!
-You might also add more
+sake of showing how to use Serverless Rust with Netlify, there's just about enough!
+You might also

 The file also lists the crates we need to build it, and the versions of those crates we need.

 You will need to paste in the complete src/main.rs: